ahgroup/handelgroupwebsite/content/resources/resources.md

 ### Research Resources

-This is a collection of programs, scripts and descriptions to produce results in various publications.
+In recent years, we made sure that for our publications, all code is supplied as supplementary material.
+In the past, this was not always possible.
+To allow as much access and reproducibility to our work as possible, we link here to a collection of programs, scripts and descriptions to produce results in various publications.

 You can get the publications from the publication section of this webpage.
 Some of the code is relatively well documented, some isn't.
 Feel free to use and modify the programs any way you want.
 If you need help understanding certain programs, I will try to help.
 But my time is limited, and for a lot of the old programs, I might not even remember anymore what exactly I did.
 That's especially true for anything Matlab or Fortran since I haven't used either in years.

 [TB Cough duration analysis](/files/software/Supercougher_Supplements.zip) - A zip file containing various supplementary R scripts and codebooks for a superspreading/supercoughing study in TB patients.
 The manuscript describing this work is [here](/publication/2019-handel-ijtld/).